 - Appoint a guardian for minor-aged children.

 - Provide for any special needs your loved ones may have.

 - Minimize possible estate taxes and probate fees.

 - Specify the type of funeral arrangements you would like.

 - Remember and provide for friends, pets, and organizations you care about but are never a part of the default state distribution scheme.

 By planning, you also make things easier for your family.
-If something happens to you, it will be a very difficult time for your family members and other loved ones.
-How wonderful it would be if they knew exactly what you wanted to have happen and have the means at hand to follow your wishes.
+If something happens to you, it will already be a very difficult time for your family and other loved ones.
+How wonderful it will be if they know exactly what you want to have happen and have the means at hand to follow your wishes.
 Consider the planning you do now to be your final future gift to your loved ones.

 The Key Elements of an Estate Plan